 Q: Having worked with Cartoon Animator now on this project, what features and tools did you find most useful?

 I love that I can simply create a new project, import a template character, and replace its components with my own.
 This process takes me all of 5 minutes tops, and that’s with small tweaks here and there.
 After that, I can use almost any premade motion as a template and modify it to make it appropriate for the action like shooting, walking with or without a weapon, idle, etc. and change it, making them unique and interesting.
 Creating and animating a character by hand would takes weeks, if not months, but with Cartoon Animator, it takes me a day or two.
-This is taking into account that each character has at least 20 unique animations each.
+This is taking into account that each 2D character design has at least 20 unique animations each.

 I can even create animated components for certain bosses/enemies, like having weapons and robot arms/legs separated, so the player can shoot them off as they progress in the battle.
 It’s super easy and fast to accomplish with Cartoon Animator.

 In addition, when I export the animation, it’s simple to export at a specific resolution, which I appreciate, because I need to use a power of 2 due to graphics rendering in Unreal Engine (same goes for other rendering engines but Unreal Engine is my tool of choice).

 Q: As someone who took Cartoon Animator and really thought outside the box with it, what advice would you have for anyone looking to get started with CTA?

 Jump in head first, it’s a great tool.
 You’re not going to find anything better, more powerful and affordable.
 Your return on investment will be very much worth it.
 I only use it for a small fraction of what it’s capable of and it’s paid off.

 Q: So what now?
 What lies ahead for you in the way of future projects?